Womb (2010 film): Plot

 The film begins on a beach during a foggy day.
 A woman (Eva Green) is thinking while she is having tea on the porch of her house.
 She is in an advanced state of pregnancy.
 She knows that the father of her child will not return, but she thinks that perhaps her unborn child was the only thing she needed from him.
 She smiles sinisterly and begins to reminisce about the events leading up to that moment.

 A love story is then told between two children, Rebecca and Tommy, who swear each other eternal love.
 When Rebecca departs suddenly for Japan with her mother, the two are separated.
 Twelve years later, Rebecca returns as a young woman to find that Tommy (Matt Smith) not only remembers her, but still cares deeply for her.
 The two begin a new relationship.

 Tommy is a political activist fighting against the biotech corporations, who plan to open a new natural park populated by animals artificially created by cloning.
 Tommy plans to spoil the inauguration ceremony by letting loose rucksacks filled with cockroaches.
 Rebecca, herself a computer programmer of leak detection sonar software for underground storage containers, insists on accompanying Tommy.

 Driving to the site of the new natural park through a lonely wilderness, Rebecca asks Tommy to stop the car so that she can relieve herself at the side of the road.
 Meanwhile, Tommy leaves the car and is struck and killed suddenly by a passing vehicle.

 Rebecca and Tommy's parents are stricken with grief.
-Rebecca wants to use new scientific advancements to have Tommy cloned and thereby bring him back to life.
+Rebecca wants to use new scientific advancements to have Tommy cloned because she can’t live without him, and wants to have his child.
 She offers to be impregnated using Tommy's DNA.
 Though Tommy's mother objects, his father agrees to give Rebecca Tommy's cell material, but urges her to think through her decision carefully before proceeding.
 Rebecca continues and conceives Tommy's clone in her womb.
 She visits original Tommy's grave while pregnant with his clone before giving birth by Caesarean section.